ludavid15/myblog/myapp/src/posts/linear-algebra.md

 Some properties of a normal matrix:

 1. The Frobenius norm can by computed by the eigenvalues
-2. [A] is normal if it commutes with its conjugate transpose
+2. $[A]$ is normal if it commutes with its conjugate transpose
-3. [A] is diagonalizable by a unitary matrix
+3. $[A]$ is diagonalizable by a unitary matrix
 4. There exists a set of eigenvectors of [A] which form an orthonormal basis for range([A])
-5. [A] can be decomposed into the product of its unitary eigenvector matrices and a diagonal matrix of eigenvalues
+5. $[A]$ can be decomposed into the product of its unitary eigenvector matrices and a diagonal matrix of eigenvalues

 $$AA^H=A^HA$$